-The teaching consists of hours of frontal teaching, divided into 2 or 4 hour lessons based on the academic calendar.
-The frontal teaching includes hours of theoretical lessons and hours of exercises on the topics covered.
-Attendance is mandatory.
+The teaching is structured in 70 hours of frontal teaching on both theoretical and applicative topics, divided into lessons of 2, 3 or 4 hours, based on the academic calendar.
 Before the course, there will be preliminary lessons necessary to the recovery of the mathematical concepts and skills that are necessary prerequisites for a successful development of the Integrated Course.